 “Lately, I have been posting as many vertical images as possible.
 To take full advantage of Instagram’s layout, vertical images take up the most real estate.
 This way, the entire image/post is taking up most of the viewer’s phone; and as a result, they will be more engaged.” — Andrew Forino, Architectural Photographer

-4. Responding to customer comments
+4. Respond to customer comments.

-“The best communication tip is that business should directly get involved in the comment section with customers.
+“[A] business should directly get involved in the comment section with customers.
 This way, the customer knows that their opinions matter and are acknowledged by the business.” — Syed Irfan Ajmal, MD and founder of SIA Enterprises

-5. Frequent, consistent posting
+5. Have a frequent, consistent posting schedule.

 “Engagement is a two-way street.
 It isn’t about talking at people; it is about a discussion and recognizing where there is potential for a mutually beneficial relationship.
 You can’t expect consumers to engage with your art or your product if you aren’t providing them with something of value.” — Mark Macaluso, poet and musician

 “Hashtags are another super important thing when trying to get new engagement and followers.
 But something I read up on is that the hashtags should be relevant to the post itself.
-If they aren’t, then the hashtag is ultimately pointless.” — Forino
+If they aren’t, then the hashtag is ultimately pointless.” — Andrew Forino

-Interested in improving your Instagram engagement, but don’t know where to start?
+Want to improve your Instagram engagement, but don’t know where to start?
 Contact us or check out our social media marketing packages.